 Balancing the political, the personal, and social aspects of law in a single case is so difficult.
-The United States has many panels of professionals who have years of experience to help interpret and think about the different possible outcomes these legal decisions will have.
+The United States has many panels of professionals who have years of experience in helping to interpret and think about the different possible outcomes these legal decisions will have.
 One judge and 12 jury members will make a decision that takes months to arrive at.
 There always needs to be those who check important final decisions made by others.
 After the district courts and the state supreme court, you may get to the Supreme Court.
 There are 9 judges who preside on an incredibly prestigious panel and review your case.
 Do the 8th and 14th amendments contradict the sentence given to Evan Miller?
 Four judges thought so and five of them confirmed the original sentence.
 Nine people who were experts in law and spent years learning the intricacies of it, couldn’t agree at all on a very important decision that would set a precedent for minors to come.
 They should have thought this decision all the way through and taken into account the autonomy of states.
 This is a decision that the federal government should make not the states.
 The states should not get to decide to make 14 year olds live in prison for life.

 Bibliography